The Soul-making School

 For so many of us, we have past initiations that we have not fully felt our way through – and we know it.
 Dear one, it is not too late.
 Your unconscious, your dreams, and parts of your unmet heart and soul wait for you like precious not-yet-unwrapped packages.
 Will you go to the door and receive them, one archetypal stage at a time?

-If you feel called to make and embrace your feminine soul – by learning how to meet the inevitable initiations that come your way – I invite you to keep reading and learn more about The Soul-making School here on this page.
-If you feel an aligned fit, I’d be honored to have you in class starting in March!
+If you feel called to make and embrace your feminine soul – I invite you to keep reading and learn more about The Soul-making School — and if you feel aligned, I’d be honored to have you join us starting in March 2026!

 Love,